RateCity.com.au

 If you’re considering applying for LMI waivers, you’ll need to ensure you’re applying with a lender that offers this generous perk.

 Keep in mind that there is more to a home loan than finding one with waived LMI.
-You’ll still want to compare your options carefully, including comparing interest rates, fees, features and the lenders’ customer service.
+You’ll still want to compare your options carefully, including comparing interest rates, fees, features and levels of customer service.
 Once you choose your ideal home loan, reach out to the lender to confirm they offer LMI waivers for your profession.

-It may also be worthwhile speaking to a mortgage broker for more information on which lenders may offer you LMI waivers.
-A broker can also provide you with more specialised information on loans that best suit your needs and goals.
+It may be worth speaking to a mortgage broker for more information on which lenders may offer LMI waivers.
+A broker can also provide more specialised information on loans that best suit your needs and goals.

 How to avoid paying LMI if you don’t qualify for a waiver

-While you may be able to convince lenders to let you borrow a higher amount if you have an excellent credit rating and no outstanding debts, you may still need to pay LMI if you don’t have a large enough deposit or the equity in your home.
+While you may be able to convince lenders to let you borrow a higher amount if you have a high income, low expenses, an excellent credit rating and no outstanding debts, you may still need to pay LMI if you don’t have a large enough deposit or equity in your home.

 The simplest way of avoiding paying for LMI is to save a deposit of 20% or more, or refinance your home loan with an LVR of at least 80% or less.
-However, there are other options worth considering for first home buyers:
+But as this may not be as easy as it sounds, there are other options available for first home buyers to consider:

 Go guarantor

 You may be able to avoid paying LMI by bringing a family member on to the loan as a guarantor.
-If you have a 10% property deposit, a guarantor may help secure your home loan with an asset, such as the family home, to the value of the remaining 10%, so that you can avoid paying LMI and boost your chances of approval.
-This arrangement is not without risk, so do your research before proceeding.
+For example, if you have a 10% property deposit, a guarantor may help secure your home loan with an asset, such as the family home, to the value of the remaining 10%, so that you can avoid paying LMI and boost your chances of approval.
+This arrangement is not without risk, for both the borrower and the guarantor, so do your research before proceeding.

 Government support